Transfer to hotel. Made necessary arrangements

 Nanga Parbat massif is the western corner pillar of the Himalayas.
 It is an isolated range of peaks just springing up from nothing and is surrounded by the rivers Indus and Astore.
 Nanga Parbat or “Nanga Parvata” means the naked mountain.
 It’s original and appropriate name, however, is Diamir the “King Of The Mountains”.

-Nanga Parbat (main peak) has a height of 8126 meters/26,660 ft.
+Nanga Parbat (main peak) has a height of 8125 meters.
 It has three vast faces.
 The Rakhiot (Ra Kot) face is dominated by the north and south silver crags and silver plateau.
 The Diamir face is rocky in the beginning.
 It converts itself into ice fields around the higher end of the peak.
 The Rupal face is the highest precipice in the world.
 Reinhold Messner, a living legend in mountaineering from Italy has said “every one who has ever stood at the foot of this face (4500 meters) up above the ‘Tap Alpe’; studied it or flown over it, could not help but have been amazed by its sheer size.
 Nanga Parbat is indisputably the highest rock and ice wall in the world!

 Nanga Parbat has always been associated with tragedies and tribulations until it was climbed in 1953.
 A lot of mountaineers have perished on Nanga Parbat since 1895.
 Even in recent years it has claimed a heavy toll of human lives including mountaineers, porters, Special Forces personnel trained by the military and more, all in search of adventure and thrill.
 It’s victims have included those in pursuit of new and absolutely un-climbed routes leading to it’s summit.